Haryana Roadways: Fleet of buses

 CNG bus services are launched in the National Capital Region of Delhi.
 300 buses are already in operation on different routes within the NCR of the state.

 HREC

 Haryana Roadways Engineering Corporation Ltd. is a subsidiary of Haryana Roadways.
 It was incorporated on 27 November 1987 in Gurgaon.
 It was established to fabricate bus bodies, mainly for Haryana Roadways.
 It fabricated 503 bodies in 2010-2011 alone.
 It is a profit making organisation which registered a profit of ₹5.86 crores in year 2010–2011.

 Road network in Haryana

-Haryana has vast network of at least 32 National Highways (NH) with total length of 2,484 km, 11 Expressways including three National Expressway, State Highways (SH) with total length of 1,801 km, Major District Roads (MDR) major district roads with 1,395 km length and Other District Roads (ODR) with a length of 26,022 km (2016).
+Haryana has a vast network of at least 32 National Highways (NH) with total length of 2,484 km, 11 Expressways including three National Expressway, State Highways (SH) with total length of 1,801 km, Major District Roads (MDR) major district roads with 1,395 km length and Other District Roads (ODR) with a length of 26,022 km (2016).